lcl-hse/LangExBank/README_old.md

 If the command results with an error replace <i>testingplatform_web_1</i> with your container name.
 If you want to specify exact location where you want to place Users csv replace the dot with the folder path.

-### Creating random users with django-admin

-You can also create random users with django-admin.
-Navigate to &lt;your-LangExBank-installation-URL&gt;/admin/management/random_users/, fill and submit the form displayed on page.

 ## New users registration
 You can allow new students to register on your LangExBank instance using embedded registration view.
 To enable this set <code>LANGEXBANK_OPEN_SIGNUP</code> to 1 in <i>LangExBank/env.prod</i> file.
 Then send <i>yoursite.example.com/easy_register</i> to your students.
 In order to register the students will be asked to type Full Name, Group id, username and password.
 In current version of LangExBank no e-mail confirmation is required to register.